nestybox/sysbox/docs/design.md

-Sysvisor Design Notes
+Sysboxd Design Notes
 =====================

-The document describes the design of sysvisor, capturing primarily low level design issues.
+The document describes the design of sysboxd, capturing primarily low level design issues.

-Refer to the [sysvisor README file](https://github.com/nestybox/sysvisor/blob/master/README.md) for a general intro into sysvisor.
+Refer to the [sysboxd README file](../README.md) for a general intro into sysboxd.

 # Architecture

-Sysvisor is comprised on 3 main components:
+Sysboxd is comprised on 3 main components:

-* sysvisor-runc: fork of the OCI runc, customized for running system containers.
+* sysbox-runc: fork of the OCI runc, customized for running system containers.

-* sysvisor-fs: FUSE-based filesystem, handles emulation of ceratain files in the system container's rootfs, in particular those under "/proc/sys".
+* sysbox-fs: FUSE-based filesystem, handles emulation of ceratain files in the system container's rootfs, in particular those under "/proc/sys".

-* sysvisor-mgr: a daemon that provides services to sysvisor-runc and sysvisor-fs.
+* sysbox-mgr: a daemon that provides services to sysbox-runc and sysbox-fs.
 For example, it manages assignment of exclusive user namespace subuid mappings to system containers.

-sysvisor-runc is the frontend for sysvisor; higher layers (e.g., Docker or Kubernetes via containerd) invoke sysvisor-runc to launch system containers.
+sysbox-runc is the frontend for sysboxd; higher layers (e.g., Docker or Kubernetes via containerd) invoke sysbox-runc to launch system containers.

-sysvisor-runc is a fork of the [OCI runc](https://github.com/opencontainers/runc), but has been modified to run system containers.
+sysbox-runc is a fork of the [OCI runc](https://github.com/opencontainers/runc), but has been modified to run system containers.
 It's mostly but not totally OCI compatible (see section on System Container Spec Requirements below for details).

-sysvisor-fs and sysvisor-mgr are the backends for sysvisor.
-Communication between sysvisor components is done via gRPC.
+sysbox-fs and sysbox-mgr are the backends for sysboxd.
+Communication between sysboxd components is done via gRPC.

 # System Container Spec Requirements & Overrides

-The following are requirements that Sysvisor places on the OCI spec (i.e., config.json) for a system container.
+The following are requirements that Sysboxd places on the OCI spec (i.e., config.json) for a system container.

-In cases where the system container spec does not meet these requirements, depending on the specific config Sysvisor may bail (with an informative error) or override the config when spawning the container (with an appropriate log message).
+In cases where the system container spec does not meet these requirements, depending on the specific config Sysboxd may bail (with an informative error) or override the config when spawning the container (with an appropriate log message).

 ## Init Process

-* Sysvisor honors the init process selected for the system container via the spec's `Process` object.
+* Sysboxd honors the init process selected for the system container via the spec's `Process` object.

 * Normally, we expect that the init process in a system container will be an init daemon (e.g., systemd).
-But that's not always true, and Sysvisor will execute whatever entry point is specified in the spec.
+But that's not always true, and Sysboxd will execute whatever entry point is specified in the spec.

 ## Capabilities

-* If the `Process` object indicates a uid of 0, sysvisor gives that process full capabilities regardless of what the system container's spec indicates.
+* If the `Process` object indicates a uid of 0, sysboxd gives that process full capabilities regardless of what the system container's spec indicates.

-  - This applies to processes that enter the system container via any of the defined entry points (i.e., `sysvisor-runc run` or `sysvisor-runc exec`).
+  - This applies to processes that enter the system container via any of the defined entry points (i.e., `sysbox-runc run` or `sysbox-runc exec`).

-* If the `Process` object indicates a uid != 0, sysvisor gives that process the capabilities defined in the spec; if none are defined, it gets no capabilities.
+* If the `Process` object indicates a uid != 0, sysboxd gives that process the capabilities defined in the spec; if none are defined, it gets no capabilities.

-  - This applies to processes that enter the system container via any of the defined entry points (i.e., `sysvisor-runc run` or `sysvisor-runc exec`).
+  - This applies to processes that enter the system container via any of the defined entry points (i.e., `sysbox-runc run` or `sysbox-runc exec`).

 * Processes created inside the system container (i.e., children of the sys container's init process) get capabilities per Linux rules (see